alpaker/frame-bufs/README.markdown

 -------------

 The buffer display routines in v24 are currently being rewritten in preparation for the release of v24.1.
-As they've been changing on a near daily basis, I'm not going to try to keep up with them until the relevant code stabilizes (which is supposed to happen by August, 2011).
+As they've been changing on a near-daily basis, I'm not going to try to keep up with them until the relevant code stabilizes (which is supposed to happen by August, 2011).
 Until then, users who build v24 from source using a recent rev (where "recent" means after April, 2011) might see irregular behavior.